Learning with Instance-Dependent Label Noise: A Sample Sieve Approach: Experiments

-\textbf{Other alternatives:} Checking the consistency of noisy predictions is just one possible way to leverage the additional information after sample sieve.
-Our basic idea of firstly sieving the dataset and then treating corrupted samples differently from clean ones admits other alternatives.
-There are many other possible designs after sample sieve, e.g., estimating transition matrix using sieved samples then applying loss-correction \citep{ patrini2017making,vahdat2017toward,xiao2015learning}, making the consistency loss as another regularization term and retraining the model \citep{zhang2020distilling}, correcting the sample selection bias in clean samples and retraining \citep{cheng2017learning,fang2020rethinking}, or relabeling those corrupted samples and retraining, etc. Besides, the current structure is ready to include other techniques such as mixup \citep{zhang2018mixup}.
+\textbf{Other alternatives:} Checking the consistency of noisy predictions is only one possible way to leverage the additional information after sample sieves.
+Our basic idea of first sieving the dataset and then treating corrupted examples differently from clean ones admits other alternatives.
+There are many other possible designs after sample sieves, e.g., estimating transition matrix using sieved examples then applying loss-correction \citep{ patrini2017making,vahdat2017toward,xiao2015learning}, making the consistency loss as another regularization term and retraining the model \citep{zhang2020distilling}, correcting the sample selection bias in clean examples and retraining \citep{cheng2017learning,fang2020rethinking}, or relabeling those corrupted examples and retraining, etc. Additionally, clustering methods on the feature space \citep{han2019deep,luo2020ijcai} or high-order information \citep{zhu2020second} can also be exploited along with the dynamic sample sieve.
+Besides, the current structure is ready to include other techniques such as mixup \citep{zhang2018mixup}.

+\textbf{Quality of our sample sieve:} Figure~\ref{fig:my_label} shows the F-scores of sieved clean examples with training epochs on the symmetric and the instance-based label noise.
+F-score quantifies the quality of the sample sieve by the harmonic mean of precision (ratio of actual cleans examples in sieved clean ones) and recall (ratio of sieved cleans examples in actual clean ones).
+We compare \SPL{} with Co-teaching and Co-teaching+.
+Note the F-scores of \SPL{} and Co-teaching are consistently high on the symmetric noise, while \SPL{} achieves higher performance on the challenging instance-based label noise, especially with the $60\%$ noise rate where the other two methods have low F-scores.